Tracking customer success metrics is the key to customer loyalty and happiness.

 It is the average amount of revenue per customer or revenue generated per account measured in a defined period of time usually in months or years.
 It is useful for the analysis of a company’s revenue generation and growth at a per-unit level that helps in classifying high and low revenue products.

-How to Compute Average Revenue Per Account
+How to Calculate Average Revenue Per Account

 Calculating ARPA involves dividing total revenue generated by all customers during a defined period by the number of customers.
 It is calculated using this simple formula: